 Bitcoin mining has been evolving since the start.
 For most, mining hasn’t been easy to make a profit on.
 This is due to a variety of factors including:

 - Bitcoin’s block rewards get reduced every four years.
 Nakamoto set up Bitcoin’s rewards to be cut in half every four years.
 This helps reduce the amount that is mined in a year.
-It also helps make the Bitcoin supply last longer.
+It also helps make the Bitcoin supply last longer because there’s a limited number of Bitcoins in circulation.
 However, for miners, it means getting rewarded less each year.
 Even when you put in more effort.

 - It’s difficult to mine alone.
 At the beginning, many Bitcoin miners worked alone.
 As the cryptocurrency grew, larger groups of miners began joining together.
 These were known as mining pools.
 They gave individual miners a better shot at competing for Bitcoin rewards.
 Today, many who are interested in mining go straight for one of these groups.
 However, these pools come with a fee and all rewards get split.
 This can mean you’ll receive lower rewards overall.

 - Mining has increased in difficulty.
 As mentioned above, the equations in Bitcoin get harder to solve as more users join the network.
-This increased difficulty means you’ll need to increase your computer power.
+This increased difficulty means you’ll need to invest in a powerful computer.
 To keep up with the necessary increases in computer power, you’ll need expensive equipment that can cut into your profits.
 Equipment to mine also uses a lot of electricity that you need to be prepared to pay for.
 And, you’ll also need software to run your mining hardware.

 Bitcoin Mining Pools

 You’ve seen the rewards of teamwork in your life.
 When it comes to Bitcoin mining, the same concept applies with mining pools.
 Through these pools, miners combine their resources to be more effective at mining.